aryanj112/computer-vision/README.md

 # Computer Vision

-This repository is for learning and building computer vision algorithms in Jupyter notebooks.
+This repository holds the code behind my computer vision work and blog posts at [aryanjain.work/blog](https://www.aryanjain.work/blog).

+Right now it is centered around notebooks, experiments, and handwritten implementations as I learn and build more projects over time.

 ## Setup